 The LiveGuard Dashboard

-forge_liveguard_run composite results displayed since v2.30.
+forge_liveguard_run composite results are displayed inline.

 Opening the Dashboard

-The LiveGuard section is part of the unified Plan Forge dashboard — no separate app or port required:
+The LiveGuard section is part of the unified Plan Forge dashboard, no separate app or port required:

 node pforge-mcp/server.mjs